robincornett/send-images-rss/README.md

 2. Go to the __Plugins -> Add New__ screen and click the __Upload__ tab.
 3. Upload the zipped archive directly.
 4. Go to the Plugins screen and click __Activate__.
+5. Visit the Settings > Send Images to RSS page to change the default behavior of the plugin.

 ### Manual